 Site Owners Blind to the Consequences of RF Radiation

-Wireless network infrastructure has dramatically adapted to the insatiable appetite of consumer data demands.
+Wireless network infrastructure has dramatically adapted to the insatiable appetite of consumer data demands, and it continues to grow as the new 5G network is planned and deployed.
 The result of this demand has made wireless sites ubiquitous and requires more antennas closer to the public and in urban centers.
 This need for urban sites has brought the commercial building owner into the wireless ecosystem to host carrier’s transmitting equipment.

 Commercial building owners benefit from this relationship with wireless carriers from lease agreements that can gross tens of thousands of dollars annually with no effort on the part of the building owner.
 RF radiating antennas are out-of-sight and out-of-mind as they are typically mounted on the rooftop or the sides of the building not regularly accessed.
 However, routine maintenance requires that a multitude of trade personnel such as electricians, roofers, painters, HVAC, among others will place them in close proximity to transmitting antennas.